newrelic/newrelic-java-agent/README.md

 #### Conventional unit tests

 The unit tests are conventional JUnit tests.
 The supporting framework is the industry-standard JUnit dependency.
 Unit tests rely on a variety of different mock object frameworks combined with complex test initialization patterns that simulate agent initialization.
+Scala test tasks are excluded by default.
+Including the -PincludeScala project property includes Scala test tasks.

 Run all unit tests: